 Biography

 “Captivating with [her] vocal power and lush sound” (W. Kromash, Evanston Roundtable), young mezzo soprano Grace Ryan is a national award winning artist, hailing originally from Chicago.
 She is pursuing her Masters of Music in Voice Performance at the University of Michigan’s School of Music, Theatre, and Dance, studying with acclaimed tenor Stanford Olsen.
-Within her studies at U Michigan, she has been featured in leading roles in both mainstage and chamber opera productions, as Hänsel in Hänsel und Gretel, Dorabella in Così fan tutte, and Cherubino in Le nozze di Figaro.
-She premiered the role of Dharuna in Siddhartha, She (Theofanidis) in the University of Michigan’s OperaLab workshop of the new piece, and was the featured mezzo soloist in the University of Michigan Chamber Choir’s Duruflé Requiem and Lauda per la Natividad del Signore (Respighi).
-She is thrilled to sing her first Carmen in the University of Michigan’s chamber production of La Tragédie de Carmen (Bizet/Brook).
-Next semester she will sing Juno & Ino in Semele in her final production of her graduate degree.
+Operatic roles throughout her studies at U Michigan include Carmen in La Tragédie de Carmen, Hänsel in Hänsel und Gretel, Dorabella in Così fan tutte, Cherubino in Le nozze di Figaro and Juno/Ino in Semele.Other notable performances include the premiere of the role Dharuna in Siddhartha, She (Theofanidis) in the University of Michigan’s OperaLab workshop of the new piece, the mezzo soloist in the Verdi Requiem with the University Symphonic Orchestra and Choir, the mezzo soloist in the University of Michigan Chamber Choir’s Duruflé Requiem, America: A Prophecy (Adès), and Lauda per la Natividad del Signore (Respighi).

 She received her degrees in Vocal Performance and Music Education at DePaul University in Chicago in 2024, where she studied with tenor Scott Ramsay.
 Within her undergraduate career, she performed extensively with DePaul Opera Theatre, as Nancy in Albert Herring (Britten), Presendia in Dark Sisters (Muhly), and Emma Jones in Street Scene (Weill).
+With extensive prior training in jazz and contemporary dance, she served as a Dance Captain within multiple productions.
 She was regularly featured as a soloist with DePaul Chamber Choir, DePaul Symphonic Orchestra, and the DePaul Baroque Ensemble.
 She also cross-trained in vocal jazz, singing with the DePaul Vocal Jazz ensemble.
 In the Chicagoland operetta scene, Grace performed as Tessa in The Gondoliers with the Savoyaires and in the chorus of H.M.S.
 Pinafore with the Gilbert & Sullivan Opera Company.
 An advocate for sharing the arts with all, Grace served as a teaching artist through DePaul Community Music in Chicago Public Schools, providing free and accessible private music lessons to students of all backgrounds.
 She was also deeply proud to co-found the largest student-run musical theatre organization on DePaul’s campus, providing students from all degree paths with performance opportunities.

 When she is not singing, she’s spending time with her partner, their cat Millie, and their puppy Cannoli.
 She enjoys Pilates classes, dancing to ABBA music, and is always fighting to keep her 1,000+ day Duolingo streak alive.